GreenhouseCI/blog.greenhouseci.com/_posts/2016-09-09-reproducible-builds.md

 ## Reproducible builds for Android

 Greenhouse is a continuous integration platform for mobile applications, so it makes sense for me to talk about how to make your mobile app builds reproducible.
-Before we go any further, I would like to give credit where it's due, the following is largely based on the [short and sweet](https://whispersystems.org/blog/reproducible-android/) blog post by [moxie0](https://en.wikipedia.org/wiki/Moxie_Marlinspike)
+Before we go any further, I would like to give credit where it's due, the following is largely based on the [short and sweet](https://whispersystems.org/blog/reproducible-android/) blog post by [moxie0](https://en.wikipedia.org/wiki/Moxie_Marlinspike) about a kind of PoC implementation of reproducible build for Signal Android.
+Since the blog post only allows outlines it very shortly, I decided to research more into this and so to be able to understand it myself and hopefully communicate the ideas and techniques behind this to others as well.

-The structure of Android application.
+### The anatomy of an Android application

 Android applications are packaged and distributed as APKs.
 The structure of an APK is very similar to that of a jar file, it is basically ZIP archive:
 <img src="http://image.slidesharecdn.com/english-final-140610053432-phpapp02/95/android-applications-in-the-cruel-world-how-to-save-them-from-threats-6-638.jpg?cb=1402390537"/>

 The only directory that is relevant for our purposes here is the **META-INF**, this directory directory contains three files. `MANIFEST.MF`, `CERT.{RSA,DSA,EC}`, `CERT.SF`.
 For the sake of simplicity, I will not delve into the details of these files, but for our purposes it will be sufficient to know that they deal with the code signing of the application.